DanielArgent/DanielArgent.github.io/_blog/_posts/2020-11-30-isbn-check-digit.markdown

 ---
+title: ISBN check digit calculation
 layout: post
-title: "ISBN check digit calculation"
-description: >
-  Today we will learn how to calculate SBN, ISBN-10 & ISBN-13 check digit and write these algorithms in JavaScript
+description: Today we will learn how to calculate SBN, ISBN-10 & ISBN-13 check digit and write these algorithms in JavaScript
-date:   2020-11-30
+date: '2020-11-30'
 tags: algorithms javascript
 comments: true
 ---